Orange-OpenSource/bagpipe-bgp/README.md

 #### An E-VPN example ####

+In this example, similarly as the previous one, the bagpipe-rest-attach tool will build for you a network namespace and a properly configured pair of veth interfaces, and will plug one of the veth to the E-VPN instance:

 * on server A, plug a netns interface with IP 12.11.11.1 into a new E-VPN named "test2", with route-target 64512:79